 -

 Option 1, use www.raileurope.com.
 This site can book through from any rail station in Britain to Paris, Brussels and destinations all over Europe.
 There's a small booking fee.
+Personally I'd want a bit more time in London between trains than the system gives by default, so click More options and enter London (any station) with a stopover duration of say 1h30.

 -

 Option 2, buy a separate UK train ticket to London.
-There are special fares from most stations in Britain to a destination called 'London International CIV' designed to be used with Eurostar tickets, which you can buy online following the instructions here.
-Stations can sell these tickets, though staff aren't always familiar with them.
-These fares have few or no time restrictions, so you can travel in the Monday-Friday peaks at an affordable fare, they also ensure that international conditions of carriage (the CIV) apply to your whole journey, so if the UK train is late & you miss your Eurostar or vice versa you'll be rebooked on a later train at no charge.
-Full details & advice for buying UK train tickets to connect with Eurostar.
+There are special fares from most stations in Britain to a destination called London International CIV designed for connecting with Eurostar, you can buy these online as explained here.
+Stations sell these tickets, but staff aren't always familiar with them.
+These fares often have few or no time restrictions, so you can travel in the Monday-Friday peaks at an affordable price, and they ensure that international conditions of carriage (CIV) apply to your whole journey, so if the UK train is late & you miss your Eurostar or vice versa you'll be rebooked on a later train at no charge.
+More about buying UK train tickets to connect with Eurostar.

 Eurostar with an Interrail or Eurail pass